 The slope and y-intercept for the linear regression equation are generated using the errors and the least squares method.
 The idea behind finding the line of best fit is based on the assumption that the data are scattered about a straight line.
 For any line, the errors can be calculated, squared, and then these squared errors can be added up.
 Of all of the possible lines, the line-of-best-fit is the one line that minimizes this sum of the squared errors.
-Any other line will have a higher sum of the squared errors for the line-of-best-fit.
+Any other line will have a higher sum of the squared errors compared to the sum of the squared errors for the line-of-best-fit.